 Jamboree Troops and a Crew are currently being formed for observant Jewish Scouts from throughout the United States and other countries wishing to attend the 2017 National Jamboree at the Summit Bechtel Reserve in WV.

-The National Jewish Committee on Scouting each year awarda scholarships to Jewish Eagle Scouts who best meet the qualifications.
+The National Jewish Committee on Scouting each year offers five scholarships woth $7,000 to Jewish Eagle Scouts who are high school seniors and have also earned the Ner Tamid or Etz Chaim religious emblems.
 There are three different scholarship categories and at least five different Eagles will be awarded financial aid.
-Application deadline for the most recently awarded scholarships will be January 31, 2016.
-Submission of applications for next year's scholarships will open on November 1, 2016.
+Application deadline for the most recently awarded scholarships will be January 31, 2017.
+Submission of applications for this year's scholarships are now open.
 Don't waste any time.
-The names of the recipients will be announced in May 2016!
+The names of the recipients will be announced in May 2017!

 The Tzofim Friendship Caravan will crisscross North America bringing Israeli culture and goodwill through their unique blend of smiles, songs, and dances in Hebrew, Yiddish, and English.
 The Caravan is coming to our community, so come see the show!